mrjonstrong/DrHeader/README.md

 We have a lot of ideas for drHEADer, and will push often as a result.
 Some of the things you'll see shortly are:

 * Building on the Python library to make it easier to embed in your own projects.
-* Releasing the API, which is seperate from the core library - the API allows you to hit URLs or endpoints at scale
+* Releasing the API, which is separate from the core library - the API allows you to hit URLs or endpoints at scale
 * Better integration into MiTM proxies.

 ## Who Is Behind It?